Municipal Revitalization Provincial Property Tax Exemption

 - A municipality must issue a revitalization tax exemption certificate for the property under a revitalization program

-- The issued revitalization tax exemption certificate must include the creation of new rental housing
+- The municipal revitalization bylaw must have, as a goal, the creation of new rental housing

 - The revitalization tax exemption certificate must be issued on February 21, 2018 or later